 As a result, the new configuration file is created and opened in the editor.

 - If necessary, add the configuration file to a file set.

-You can use this link to add the configuration file to a file set:
+To add an XML configuration file to a file set

 - Click the Configure File Set link.